Bardorf-logo-banner

 Question – On my website I have a description of my firm, my bio, and some testimonials.
 What else can I include to beef up my site?

 Website content is anything visitors can see on your site.
 It’s the “meat” in the website sandwich.
-Although there are many different types of content you can use to connect with website visitors and your clients, here’s a list of common formats that you may want to consider adding to your site as part of an integrated marketing strategy: case summaries whitepapers podcasts webinars blogs newsletters research tutorials video surveys and questionnaires success stories industry
+Although there are many different types of content you can use to connect with website visitors and your clients, here’s a list of common formats that you may want to consider adding to your site as part of an integrated marketing strategy: case summaries whitepapers podcasts webinars blogs newsletters research tutorials video surveys and questionnaires success stories industry news FAQs how-to articles did-you-knows

 Read More »